lulav-citros/citros/docusaurus/docs_tutorials/index.md

  ```

 ## Workspace Overview
-The project is made out of three ROS nodes - `cannon_analytic`, `cannon_numeric` and `scheduler`.
-The scheduler node is responsible for driving the simulation by publishing a `scheduler` topic at a given rate (say, 100Hz).
+The project is made out of three ROS nodes - `cannon_analytic`, `cannon_numeric` and `scheduler`.<br/>The scheduler node is responsible for driving the simulation by publishing a `scheduler` topic at a given rate (say, 100Hz).
 The cannon nodes subscribe to this topic, and upon receiving it perform a single calculation step.
 The rate (`dt`) is a ROS parameter for the scheduler node, which means you may change its value in the `config/params.yaml` file, without the need to recompile.
-The two cannon nodes also have `params.yaml` files of their own, in which you can set the initial speed and angle, and also the time/integration delta (`dt`).
+The two cannon nodes also have `params.yaml` files of their own, in which you can set the initial speed and angle, and also the time/integration delta (`dt`).<br/>

-Additionally, the `scheduler` node subscribes to a `debug` topic, which, together with the provided Foxglove layout, facilitates a play/pause/step/resume functionality.
+Additionally, the `scheduler` node subscribes to a `debug` topic, which, together with the provided Foxglove layout, facilitates a play/pause/step/resume functionality.<br/>
 The output of the simulation, i.e. the topic containing the calculated results, is called `cannon/state` (in both analytic and numeric versions).
 It is a list of `float` of size 4, the layout being:

     [position_x, position_y, velocity_x, velocity_y]